liferay-search/liferay-docs/en/developer/reference/articles/02-tooling/01-creating-a-project.markdown

 1. Navigate to *File* &rarr; *New* &rarr; *Liferay Module Project*.

-2. Specify the project name, location, build type, @product@ version, and template type.
+2. Specify the project name, location, build type, @sharepoint@ version, and template type.

     ![Figure 1: The New Liferay Module Project wizard offers project templates for JAR and WAR-based projects.](../../images/liferay-project-wizard.png)